Czech Republic's COVID-19 daily tally soars as tighter measures start | Health

 Czech Republic's COVID-19 daily tally soars as tighter measures start

-Health Ministry data released on Friday showed 3,130 new cases on Thursday, up from 2,137 the day before.
-In total, the country of 10.7 million has recorded 44,155 cases, which is roughly double what it had on Aug.
-24. It has recorded 489 deaths so far, up 15% since Sept.
-1.
+The surge in cases comes as Czechs are due to vote in elections for regional governments and a third of Senate seats on Oct.
+2-3.
+Questioned by opposition lawmakers on Thursday, Prime Minister Andrej Babis said it had perhaps been a mistake to drop masks during the summer.

-The latest daily rise is nearly equal to the number of cases detected between April 22 and June 17, a period where the daily tally was mostly in double digits.
-The government says cases are growing among younger people while the number of over-65s testing positive is falling.
-Hospitalisations have jumped back to around peaks seen in April.
+The country of 10.7 million people has now recorded 44,155 COVID-19 infections, a total that has roughly doubled since Aug.
+24. Deaths have risen 15% since Sept.
+1, to 489.
+While the number of over-65s testing positive is falling, hospitalisations have jumped back to peaks seen in April.

-Czech health officials have said case numbers could reach 70,000 this month under a pessimistic scenario where the 'R' number, which represents the average number of people to whom one infected person will pass the virus, stays at 1.6.
+Health officials have said cases could reach 70,000 this month under a scenario where the average number of people to whom one infected person passes the virus stays at 1.6.

 - READ MORE ON: